LouisHurschler/schweizer_jugend_forscht/README.md

 To replicate the 2024 student project setup, you will need the following hardware:

 - **Enflate Box**: A Swisbox device equipped with an SU100 energy measurement unit.
-- **Temperature Measurement Device**: A Device capable of measuring temperature and send this to the broker (For example raspberry pi with DS18B20 temperature sensor)
+- **Temperature Measurement Device**: A Device capable of measuring temperature and send this data to the broker (for example a Raspberry Pi with a DS18B20 temperature sensor).
 - **MQTT Broker**: Accessible by external laptops, the Enflate Box, and the temperature measurement device.
 - **Heating Devices**: Such as electric heaters or cooking plates.

 ## Enflate Box:
-The Enflate box is a device capable of measuring energy data and switching relays based on MQTT messages.
+The Enflate Box is a device capable of measuring energy data and switching relays based on MQTT messages.

 It is able to connect to a broker and send the data and receive instructions using MQTT messages.

-The Swisbox cofiguration can be modified using the Swisbox-explorer application, where the broker's IP-address can be set.
+The Swisbox configuration can be modified using the Swisbox-explorer application, where the broker's IP-address can be set.
 The Swisbox must be able to reach this IP address.
 One way to achieve this is by connecting the Swisbox’s LAN cable to your laptop and starting a broker on your laptop at an accessible address.

-Alternatively, you can use the setup from the Enflate project and access the broker (currently hosted at Florian's home) via the wlan of the router inside the Enflate Box.
+Alternatively, you can use the setup from the Enflate project and access the broker (currently hosted at Florian's home) via the WLAN provided by the router inside the Enflate Box.
-However, this method requires students to connect to the Enflate project's router and may consume a significant amount of network data, which is limited for the project.
+However, this method requires students to connect to the Enflate project's router.
+They may consume a significant amount of network data, which is limited for the whole Enflate project.

 ## Temperature Measurement Device
 To replicate the 2024 project, you will need a temperature sensor.
 I used a Raspberry Pi with a DS18B20 temperature sensor.
-To send the temperature data, you can use [this](scripts/temperature_measurements.py) script, which is designed for a Rasperry Pi 5.
+To send the temperature data, you can use [this](scripts/temperature_measurements.py) script, which is designed for a Raspberry Pi 5.
-The sensor was connected as described in [this guide](https://cbrell.de/blog/raspilab-wetterstation-dritte-mission-temperatur-messen-mit-dem-bs18b20/)
+The sensor was connected as described in [this guide](https://cbrell.de/blog/raspilab-wetterstation-dritte-mission-temperatur-messen-mit-dem-bs18b20/).

 ## MQTT Broker
 You can run a MQTT broker using mosquitto.